George Veazey Strong: Early life

-Strong was born on March 14, 1880, in the Chicago suburb of Evanston, Illinois.
+Strong was born on March 14, 1880, in the Chicago suburb of Evanston, Illinois, United States.
 His family later moved to Helena, Montana, where he attended Helena High School.
 Strong then attended the Michigan Military Academy for two years, graduating in 1900.
 Subsequently, he attended the United States Military Academy at West Point, New York, and was a graduate of Class of 1904, in which many of his classmates also later became famous generals, for example: Joseph Stilwell, Lesley J. McNair, Robert C. Richardson, Jr., Jay Leland Benedict, Innis P. Swift, Henry Conger Pratt, Francis Honeycutt, Charles F. Thompson, Fulton Q. Gardner, George R. Allin, William Bryden, Walter R. Fulton, Pelham D. Glassford, Irving J. Phillipson, Donald C. Cubbison or Thomas M. Robins.
 While at West Point, he was an award-winning fencer.
 Strong was also a graduate of Northwestern University Law School, earning a Bachelor of Laws degree in 1916.

 During World War I, Strong served overseas in France with American Expeditionary Forces.
 Strong served as lieutenant colonel on the staff of IV Corps of the Second United States Army during the Battle of Saint-Mihiel and for his staff service in this assignments, he was awarded with Army Distinguished Service Medal and later with two Purple Hearts.